Sp4zzy/Jbot-for-Discord/Future Updates & Plans.md

+## 10/31/18

+Everything from 10/15 still needs to be added..
+I also have a request now for !mute @user 15 m/h/s and I think that'll be a good addition.
+The reminder loop can be modified to also check if someone's mute is up, and then unmute them.
+I'll add that functionality tonight (assuming trick or treaters don't swarm my house and kill me for my candy).

 ## 10/21/18

 ~~Remove reminder / announcement was requested and will be worked on this week.
 I have some rudimentary ways to remove reminders, but I think that I'll need to rework how I'm storing reminders to be more efficient.
 It's currently really hacked together, and since I've learned about the shelve library for Python I think it'd be best to move it over to that.
 I hope to get the reminders over to that system by 10/27.
 Of course, with the holidays and work this might be a bit of a stretch as I've been burnt out on developing.~~